 Determine Your Fitness Goals

 An important step in creating a workout plan is determining your fitness goals.
-Knowing these goals helps you determine how much time, the setting and the types of exercises required to be successful.
-For example, if your goal is to improve muscle tone and definition, your workout plan may involve weight lifting and strength exercises at the gym several times a week.
+Creating a list of 1-2 goals you’d like to achieve from working out gives you a target to focus on.
+For example, if you want to improve muscle tone and definition, your workout plan may involve a combination of weight lifting and strength exercises several times a week.
+Fitness goals can also help you to maintain motivation toward exercising consistently.

 Create A Schedule

-The next step to create an effective workout plan is to determine the best time and environment for your workout.
-Many of us are juggling busy schedules, making it difficult to squeeze in extra time for fitness.
-In order to find a good balance, you need to make adjustments to your weekly schedule.
+The next step to create an effective workout plan is to determine the best time of day for you to exercise.
+Depending on your daily routine, it can be difficult to find extra time to take a fitness class or go to the gym.
+In order to find a good balance, try making small adjustments to your weekly schedule.

 Read More: 5 Outdoor Exercises For Better Health